When Every Detail Counts Call 417-840-2863

 Watering

-4. Hand watering is highly recommended at the base of the plant to cover the entire root zone.
-For trees or bigger plants, we recommend using water drip bags.
+Hand watering is highly recommended at the base of the plant to cover the entire root zone.
+For trees or larger plants, we recommend using water drip bags.
 These bags hold 20 gallons of water and zip around the trunk to provide 6-8 hours of localized drip action.
-For smaller plants use the following guidelines:
+For smaller plants, use the following guidelines:

-• Hold the water hose approximately 60 seconds per plant at a normal flow rate
+• Hold the water hose for approximately 60 seconds per plant at a normal flow rate.

 • Keep water off the leaves of the plants, as it can lead to leaf scorch, fungus, etc.